JimmyKakanis/upstander-v4/README.md

 4. Paste the contents into the editor in the Firebase Console and click **Publish**.

+## Development Workflow & Testing

+**IMPORTANT:** All testing for this project is conducted on the live Vercel deployment, which is automatically updated when changes are pushed to the `main` branch on GitHub.
+The local development server (`npm run dev`) is not the primary environment for testing.

+This means that for any code changes to be tested, they must be committed and pushed to GitHub.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.